-Extracorporeal Shock Wave Treatment: An Overview
+Extracorporeal Shock Wave Treatment

 The benefits of extracorporeal shock wave treatment (ESWT) are broad and profound.
 ESWT can be effectively used in conjunction with other therapies to address acute and chronic soft tissue wounds.
 ESWT seems to work along many different pathways to facilitate healthy and complete healing.
 Among the benefits of ESWT are: